Discover more from Barefoot TEFL Teacher

 9. Administration tasks will be automated

-AI can automate boring tasks like scheduling, grading, and record-keeping.
+AI can automate tedious tasks like scheduling, grading, and record-keeping.
 This could give teachers more time and energy to teach and interact with students.

 10. Predictive analytics will be used

-AI can analyze student performance data to identify patterns and predict future outcomes.
-Sounds a little like big brother watching everyone, but it would allow early interventions for students at risk of falling behind.
+AI can analyse student performance data to identify patterns and predict future outcomes.
+It sounds a little like Big Brother watching everyone, but it would allow early interventions for students at risk of falling behind.

 11. Assessment and feedback will improve